ahoirg/JSONSchemaDiscovery/README.md

 ### First Trial
 - To try your first JSON extraction, click on the plus (+) button inside the red circle located at the bottom right corner of the screen.
-- This process will lead you through a series of three screens:
+- The screen consisting of 3 tabs will open:
   1. Connection
   2. Authentication
   3. Ready

 ### Connection
 - In the Connection section, you will enter the database information.
 - If you are running the project inside Docker, you do not need to change any values except for the Collection name.
-The necessary information is set to default in the code.
+The necessary informations are set to default in the code.
 - For the Collection name field, you can try any of the following databases in the container: `students_dif_value`, `students_orj`, `students_shuffled`, `students_shuffled_dif_items`.
 - It is recommended to use the `students_shuffled` database.

 ### Authentication
-- **If you are running the project within a Docker container,** there is no need to change anything in this section.
+- **If you are running the project in Docker Container**, you can skip the authentication screen directly.
 - Otherwise, you will need to enter the required information to connect to your database.

 ### Ready
-- The final screen is "Ready".
-You can initiate the process by clicking the "Extract JsonSchema" button.
+- You can initiate the process by clicking the "Extract JsonSchema" button.
-- The duration of the process varies depending on the size and state of the collection.
+- The duration of the process varies depending on the size of the collection.
 When the process is complete, an alert will appear on the screen.
-- You can wait for the process to complete by switching to the WORKSPACE screen from the left menu.
+- Please **do not** press the button multiple times.

  **Important Note**
-- Due to specifics in the core code, there are instances where the alert may not appear even after the process has finished.
-In such cases, it's recommended to manually refresh the page every 2 minutes to check the status.
+- Due to the structure of the core code, there may be situations where the alert does not show up, even after the process has completed.
+In such cases, if the process is not completed within 6-7 minutes after pressing the button, you can manually switch to the workspace tab.

 ### Checking Results and Downloading the JSON Schema

 - In the Workspace screen, if you see a blue checkmark, it indicates that the process is complete.
 - You can view the details of the completed process by clicking on the eye icon next to the relevant task.
+The details window will open.
-- Additionally, you have the option to download the JSON schema.
+- You have the option to download the JSON schema in the details window.
-- The detail window also provides a button that show insights into the time consumed at each stage of the JSON extraction process.
+- The details window also provides a button that show insights into the time consumed at each stage of the JSON extraction process.

 ---